Low-dimensional solenoidal manifolds: Topologically homogeneous solenoidal manifolds

 \noi The algebraic universal covering solenoidal lamination $\mathbb{M}$ has an invariant normalized transverse measure obtained from the Haar measure on the Cantor group $\widehat{\pi_1(M)}$.
-The same holds true for an invariant transverse metric: one obtains one by averaging with respect to Haar measure a distance in the Cantor group $\widehat{\pi_1(M)}$: \begin{definition}[Transverse invariant measure and distance] For each $x\in{M}$ let $K_x=\Pi^{-1}(\{x\})$ be the fiber of the canonical projection (\ref{canonical-projection}) over $x$.
-Since $\Pi$ is a principal bundle, the fiber $K_x$ is homeomorphic to the Cantor group $\widehat{\pi_1(M)}$, by the choice of any point in the fiber.
+The same holds for an invariant transverse metric; one obtains one, for instance, by the formula

+where $d$ is any distance in the Cantor group $\widehat{\pi_1(M)}$: \begin{definition}[Transverse invariant measure and distance] For each $x\in{M}$ let $K_x=\Pi^{-1}(\{x\})$ be the fiber of the canonical projection (\ref{canonical-projection}) over $x$.
+Since $\Pi$ is a principal bundle, the fiber $K_x$ is homeomorphic to the Cantor group $\widehat{\pi_1(M)}$, by choice of any point in the fiber.
 Thus we have the Haar measure $d\mu_x$ in $K_x$.

-\noi This measure is called the {\it canonical transverse measure} at $K_x$.
+This measure is called the {\it canonical transverse measure} at $K_x$.
 This measure is invariant under the holonomy pseudogroup.

-Let $d$ be any bi-invariant distance on the Cantor group $\widehat{\pi_1(M)}$.
-Then $d_x$ the corresponding distance on the fiber $K_x$ is a distance which is invariant under the holonomy pseudogroup. \end{definition}
+\noi Let $d$ be any bi-invariant distance on the Cantor group $\widehat{\pi_1(M)}$.
+Then $d_x$ the corresponding distance on the fiber $K_x$ is a distance that is invariant under the holonomy pseudogroup. \end{definition}

 \noi To simplify the notation let $G=\widehat{\pi_1(M)}$, $\,\tilde{\mathbb{M}}=\tilde{M}\times{G}$, and $p_2:\tilde{M}\times{G}\to{G}$ be the projection into the second factor.
 Let $\rm{d}\mathbf{h}$ be the normalized Haar measure on $G$.